shrirambalaji/maelstrom-node/README.md

 # maelstrom-broadcast-node

-This is a minimal fork of maelstrom-node reduced to just the broadcast implementation, and some focus to improve clarity & readability.
+This is a fork of maelstrom-node stripped down to include only the broadcast implementation, along with the following traits:

+- Better error handling, instead of Box<dyn E> - we now have concrete errors
+- Simpler Tokio Executor instead of Waitgroup
+- Refactoring & naming to reflect simplicity.

 # What is Maelstrom?